 Breasts and Breastfeeding

-Some small chested women worry that their breast won’t make enough milk.
-Not so.
-The ability to make breast milk is independent of breast size and shape.
-So regardless if your breasts are large or small, broad or narrow, even or lopsided, you can still make breast milk and breastfeed your baby.
+Some small chested women worry that their breasts won’t make enough milk.
+Don’t.
+The ability to make milk is independent of size and shape of them.
+So regardless if you have large or small, broad or narrow, even or lopsided, you can still make milk and breastfeed your baby.

-- areola: the colored region around the nipple.
-During pregnancy, the areola may get darker; this may help baby see and be guided towards the breast.
+- Areola: the colored region around the nipple.
+During pregnancy, the areola may get darker; this may help the baby see and be guided towards the breast.

 - Milk ductules: small tubes or canals where milk travels out of the alveoli towards the nipple.
 Larger tubes and canals are called milk ducts.

 - Milk Pools: larger tubes where milk accumulates right before it comes out of the nipple.
 Milk pools (also called milk reservoirs, or lactiferous sinuses) are under the areola, so when the baby latches on, his mouth should go around a good proportion of the areola so his tongue can push the milk out of the milk pools.

 - Nipple openings: this is where the milk comes out.
 There are multiple openings on each nipple.